 Complete Abdominoplasty

-This tummy tuck procedure is ideal for patients who need the most correction, with loose fat and skin above and below the navel.
-The plastic surgeon makes the incision just above the public hair.
+This type of tummy tuck is a tummy tuck procedure that is ideal for patients who need the most correction, with loose fat around the abdominal muscles and excess skin above and below the navel.
+The plastic surgeon makes the incision just above the pubic hair.
 How long the scar is depends on how much excess skin you have.

-Your surgeon will cut away extra fat and skin as needed to tighten up the belly.
+Your surgeon will cut away extra fat and excess skin as needed to tighten up the belly.
 Also, your surgeon will make an incision around the belly button, as it’s necessary to free that area from the abdominal tissue.
 Then, the abdominal muscles may be sewn and tighten to give the abdomen a flat appearance.
+Because a tummy tuck deals with the loose skin around your abdomen, your belly button will move slightly.
+Your surgeon will take care to make sure your belly button is positioned correctly in its appropriate location.

-The full tummy tuck takes about two hours.
+The full tummy tuck (also known as a traditional tummy tuck) takes about two hours.
 You may need to have drainage tubes put in after the surgery.

-A mini-tummy tuck is done for women who only have excess skin below the navel.
-The belly button probably isn’t moved if you have less excess skin to remove.
-The skin is separated between the incision line and the belly button, and extra skin and fat are cut away.
-You may need to have drainage tubes inserted with this procedure, as well.
+A mini tummy tuck is done for women who only have excess skin below the navel.
+With a mini tummy tuck, the belly button probably isn’t moved as you have less excess skin to remove.
+With a mini tummy tuck skin is separated between the incision line and the belly button, and loose skin and fat are cut away.
+After a mini tummy tuck there may be need to have drainage tubes inserted with this procedure, as well.
+A mini tummy tuck is similar to a full tummy tuck with the notable exception of it being smaller in its target area.
+Mini tummy tucks are a great option for the patients with smaller, detailed needs.
+Another tummy tuck to note is the reverse tummy tuck.
+The reverse tummy tuck is a tuck which only targets the area above the belly button.

 Circumferential Abdominoplasty

-This type of tummy tuck also includes the back region.
+This type of tummy tuck surgery is also called an extended tummy tuck and it also includes the back region.
 When you have extra skin and fat extending to the back, you may have liposuction in addition to the circumferential abdominoplasty.
+An extended tummy tuck is a great option for the patient who wants to target a substantial amount of their abdomen.

-This procedure also is useful for taking away skin and fat from the back and hip areas.
-You’ll notice a better body shape from all angles.
+The extended tummy tuck (also called simply an extended tummy) also is useful for taking away skin and fat from the back and hip areas.
+With an extended tummy tuck you’ll notice a better body shape from all angles.

 Tummy Tuck Recovery